Winnti – BioGenix Solutions

 • Initial: Focused narrowly on her active research programs

-• Mid-Game: Raises the acquisition package concern – explains what those datasets contain
+• Mid-Game: Raises the core IP concern – explains what the targeted datasets contain and their strategic value

-• Resolution: Provides intelligence context that supports the CFCS and PET coordination
+• Resolution: Provides intelligence context that supports the CFCS coordination and helps scope the damage assessment

-Roleplay Notes: Ida’s technical knowledge is a pivot point for the counterintelligence dimension.
+Roleplay Notes: Ida’s technical knowledge is a pivot point for understanding the strategic dimension.
 She can help the team understand why this incident is more than corporate espionage.

 The Complete Technical Picture